apache/ignite-python-thin-client/docs/examples.rst

   :language: python
   :lines: 43-50, 63-66, 78-81, 211-218

-Data samples are taken from `Ignite GitHub repository`_.
+Data samples are taken from `PyIgnite GitHub repository`_.

 That concludes the preparation of data.
 Now let us answer some questions.